19.2 Nondestructive Examination

 Basics of Nondestructive Examination

-Nondestructive examination describes a set of examination techniques that do not destroy the fabrication being inspected.
-Destructive tests provide information such as the tensile and yield strength of a weld that can not be determined by nondestructive tests.
-However if we only performed destructive tests on our weldment, we wouldn’t have any fabrications to place in-service because they would all be destroyed.
-The basic premise of a nondestructive test is to provide the inspector with information about the quality of the weldment without damaging or altering the weldment.
+Nondestructive examination (NDE) describes a set of examination techniques that do not destroy the fabrication being inspected.
+In contrast, destructive tests provide information that cannot be determined by nondestructive tests, such as the tensile and yield strength of a weld.
+However, if we only performed destructive tests on our weldment, we wouldn’t have any fabrications to place in-service because they would all be destroyed.
+The basic premise of a nondestructive test is to provide the inspector with information about the quality of the weldment without damaging or altering it.

-As a welder in school learning to weld, you visually inspect your welds and your classmates’ welds all the time; whenever you get a chance.
-It is highly recommended as a welder learning to weld that you take pictures of your welds each week so you can see the progress you have made with time.
+As a welder in school learning to weld, you should visually inspect your welds and your classmates’ welds whenever you get a chance.
+It is highly recommended that you take pictures of your welds each week so you can see the progress you have made with time.

-Inspectors, such as American Welding Society (AWS) Certified Welding Inspectors (CWI) will examine your welds using the Nondestructive Examination (NDE) techniques described in this chapter.
-It is important to note that NDE and Nondestructive Testing (NDT) are terms that are commonly used interchangeably but they have different meanings.
-NDT refers to the testing itself, while NDE refers to the testing and the interpretation of the results.
+Inspectors, such as an American Welding Society (AWS) Certified Welding Inspector (CWI) will examine your welds using the NDE techniques described in this chapter.
+Recall that testing and examination have different meanings: nondestructive testing refers to the testing itself, while NDE refers to the testing and the interpretation of the results.

-Visual inspection (VT) is the most common inspection method used today because it is relatively easy to do and welders and inspectors are expected to have a minimum level of visual acuity, meaning the ability to see minor details, to inspect their welds.
-Visual discontinuities that visual inspection is intended to find are:
+Visual inspection (VT) is the most common inspection method used today because it is relatively easy to do and welders and inspectors are expected to have a minimum level of visual acuity—meaning the ability to see minor details—to inspect welds.
+Common visual discontinuities that VT is intended to find are:

-The list of discontinuities above are common discontinuities found on or near welds.
 A discontinuity becomes a defect if its size or number of occurrences exceeds the criteria in a welding code or standard being used for inspection.
+Let’s review them in detail.

 Overlap

-Figure 19.1 below shows an example of overlap.
 Overlap occurs when the molten weld pool does not fuse into the base material.
-The weld pool falls on top of the base material and is not solidly connected to it.
+Instead, the weld pool is on top of the base material and is not solidly connected to it.
 Other terms used for overlap are cold roll and cold lap.
+Figure 19.1 shows an example of overlap.

 Porosity

 Porosity occurs when gasses produced during welding can not escape the molten weld pool before it solidifies.
-The gas occupies volume that the solidifying weld pool can not occupy.
+The gas occupies volume that the solidifying weld pool cannot occupy.
 If the welding process involves slag, the slag could be what blocked the gas from escaping.
-Figure 18.2 shows an example of porosity in a solidified weld bead.
+Figure 19.2 shows an example of porosity in a solidified weld bead.

 Slag Inclusions

 Slag not only removes impurities from the weld pool, it also helps control the cooling rate of the weld pool by slowing down how fast the weld pool solidifies.
 Once a weld bead has been put in place, the slag must be removed by mechanical means before the next weld bead is put in place.
-This can be done using a chipping hammer, wire brush or a wire wheel for example.
+This can be done using a chipping hammer, wire brush, or a wire wheel.

-Figure 19.3 below shows slag inclusions that are pointed to with red arrows.
+Figure 19.3 shows slag inclusions, with red arrows pointing them out.

 Cracks

-Cracks are never acceptable because they will spread overtime, especially when they are exposed to a cyclical load.
-When describing cracks in welds, there are generally transverse cracks which occur perpendicular to the direction of travel of the weld bead, longitudinal cracks which occur parallel to the direction of travel of the weld bead, and crater cracks which usually occur in a depression or crater at the end of a weld bead and radiate from the center of the crater out.
+Cracks in welding are never acceptable because they will spread overtime, especially when they are exposed to a cyclical load.
+When describing cracks in welds, there are generally three types: a transverse crack, which occurs perpendicular to the direction of travel of the weld bead; a longitudinal crack, which occurs parallel to the direction of travel of the weld bead; and a crater crack, which usually occurs in a depression or crater at the end of a weld bead and radiates out from the center of the crater.

-Figure 19.4 shows an illustration of transverse longitudinal cracks, while Figure 19.5 shows an example of a crater crack that typically forms in an aluminum weld bead when a crater is not filled in at the end of a weld bead.
+Figure 19.4 shows an illustration of transverse longitudinal cracks.
+Figure 19.5 shows an example of a crater crack that typically forms in an aluminum weld bead when a crater is not filled in at the end of a weld bead.

 Spatter

-Spatter, see Figure 19.6 below, by itself is generally not detrimental to a weldment, however it does show poor workmanship if the welding process used normally doesn’t have spatter.
-Spatter is usually removed by mechanical means such as with a grinder.
+spatter (seen in Figure 19.6) is generally not detrimental to a weldment; however, it does show poor workmanship if the welding process used normally doesn’t have spatter.
+Spatter is usually removed by mechanical means, such as with a grinder.

 Arc Strikes